12David1/12David1/README.md

 ## 🚀 About Me

-I'm a passionate and dedicated IT student at **Belgium Campus**, currently pursuing a **Diploma in Information Technology (2025 – 2027)**.
+I'm a passionate IT student at **Belgium Campus**, studying towards a **Diploma in Information Technology (2025–2027)**.
-I enjoy databases, web design, and building practical projects while learning C# and JavaScript.
+I enjoy databases, web development, and building small projects while improving my C# and JavaScript skills.

 ---